fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 A Docker build executes `ONBUILD` commands before any command in a child Dockerfile.

 `ONBUILD` is useful for images that are going to be built `FROM` a given image.
-For example, you would use `ONBUILD` for a language stack image that builds arbitrary user software written in that language within the Dockerfile, as you can see in [Ruby’s `ONBUILD` variants](https://github.com/docker-library/ruby/blob/c43fef8a60cea31eb9e7d960a076d633cb62ba8d/2.4/jessie/onbuild/Dockerfile).
+For example, you would use `ONBUILD` for a language stack image that builds arbitrary user software written in that language within the Dockerfile, as you can see in [Ruby's `ONBUILD` variants](https://github.com/docker-library/ruby/blob/c43fef8a60cea31eb9e7d960a076d633cb62ba8d/2.4/jessie/onbuild/Dockerfile).

 Images built with `ONBUILD` should get a separate tag.
 For example, `ruby:1.9-onbuild` or `ruby:2.0-onbuild`.